Missouri DWI Lawyers

 - FINE: Up to $1,000.00, plus court costs of between $10.00 and $100.00.

 - PROBATION: Only after a person has served a mandatory minimum of 48 hours of incarceration are they eligible for probation.
 The jail requirement may be waived in lieu of doing 10 hours of community service.
 The terms of probation are standard: no breaking the law, no drinking, no going to places where alcohol is served, attend SATOP, etc. Court ordered AA meetings, outpatient treatment, or inpatient treatment programs are also a possibility.
-Probation will often be for a one or two year period.

 - REVOCATION OF DRIVER'S LICENSE: A criminal conviction of a second time DWI within 5 years results in a five (5) year revocation of driving privileges.
 A hardship license may not be applied for until 2 of the 5 year revocation has been served.
 This suspension goes on the person's driving record.
 Twelve points are assessed against the driver's license regardless of how old the first DWI conviction was.
 The court must also require that a person be restricted to driving a motor vehicle which has an ignition interlock device while on probation.
 The device costs $50.00-100.00 to install and $50.00-$75.00 per month to maintain.